Tutor Perini (NYSE:TPC) Releases FY 2022 Earnings Guidance

-Tutor Perini (NYSE:TPC – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
+Tutor Perini (NYSE:TPC – Get Rating) updated its FY 2022 earnings guidance on Monday.
 The company provided earnings per share (EPS) guidance of $1.15-$1.60 for the period, compared to the consensus estimate of $1.38.
 The company issued revenue guidance of -.

-Tutor Perini (NYSE:TPC – Get Rating) last announced its earnings results on Wednesday, May 4th.
-The construction company reported ($0.42) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.11 by ($0.53).
-The firm had revenue of $952.15 million for the quarter, compared to analyst estimates of $1.09 billion.
-Tutor Perini had a return on equity of 3.31% and a net margin of 1.24%.
-The company’s revenue for the quarter was down 21.2% compared to the same quarter last year.
-During the same quarter last year, the business earned $0.31 EPS.
-On average, research analysts anticipate that Tutor Perini will post 1.33 earnings per share for the current year.
+Several brokerages have recently commented on TPC.
+StockNews.com began coverage on shares of Tutor Perini in a report on Thursday, March 31st.
+They set a hold rating on the stock.
+Zacks Investment Research cut shares of Tutor Perini from a hold rating to a strong sell rating in a report on Tuesday, May 10th.
+Finally, B. Riley lowered their target price on shares of Tutor Perini from $17.00 to $14.00 in a report on Friday, May 6th.

-A number of institutional investors and hedge funds have recently bought and sold shares of the business.
-American Century Companies Inc. increased its position in Tutor Perini by 33.8% in the 1st quarter.
-American Century Companies Inc. now owns 129,556 shares of the construction company’s stock valued at $1,399,000 after acquiring an additional 32,707 shares in the last quarter.
-Raymond James & Associates acquired a new stake in shares of Tutor Perini during the 1st quarter worth approximately $142,000.
-Swiss National Bank grew its position in shares of Tutor Perini by 7.6% during the 1st quarter.
-Swiss National Bank now owns 108,700 shares of the construction company’s stock worth $1,174,000 after buying an additional 7,700 shares during the period.
-Norges Bank acquired a new stake in shares of Tutor Perini during the 4th quarter worth approximately $4,254,000.
-Finally, Goldman Sachs Group Inc. grew its position in shares of Tutor Perini by 1.8% during the 4th quarter.
-Goldman Sachs Group Inc. now owns 208,198 shares of the construction company’s stock worth $2,575,000 after buying an additional 3,697 shares during the period.
+Institutional investors have recently modified their holdings of the business.
+Millennium Management LLC boosted its position in Tutor Perini by 71.0% in the second quarter.
+Millennium Management LLC now owns 18,348 shares of the construction company’s stock valued at $254,000 after buying an additional 7,620 shares in the last quarter.
+Allianz Asset Management GmbH lifted its holdings in shares of Tutor Perini by 30.2% during the first quarter.
+Allianz Asset Management GmbH now owns 23,377 shares of the construction company’s stock worth $252,000 after purchasing an additional 5,422 shares during the period.
+Cubist Systematic Strategies LLC lifted its holdings in shares of Tutor Perini by 6.8% during the third quarter.
+Cubist Systematic Strategies LLC now owns 19,401 shares of the construction company’s stock worth $252,000 after purchasing an additional 1,240 shares during the period.
+Covington Capital Management lifted its holdings in shares of Tutor Perini by 33.3% during the fourth quarter.
+Covington Capital Management now owns 20,000 shares of the construction company’s stock worth $247,000 after purchasing an additional 5,000 shares during the period.
+Finally, MetLife Investment Management LLC lifted its holdings in shares of Tutor Perini by 55.4% during the first quarter.
+MetLife Investment Management LLC now owns 22,604 shares of the construction company’s stock worth $244,000 after purchasing an additional 8,060 shares during the period.
 Hedge funds and other institutional investors own 69.11% of the company’s stock.

 Tutor Perini Corporation, a construction company, provides diversified general contracting, construction management, and design-build services to private customers and public agencies worldwide.
 It operates through three segments: Civil, Building, and Specialty Contractors.
 The Civil segment engages in the public works construction and the replacement and reconstruction of infrastructure, construction and rehabilitation of highways, bridges, tunnels, mass-transit systems, military defense facilities, and water management and wastewater treatment facilities.